 The shift from volume-based to value-based health care is inevitable.
 Although that trend is happening slowly in some communities, payers are increasingly basing reimbursements on the quality of care provided, not just the number and type of procedures.
-But because most providers’ business models still depend on fee-for-service revenues, reducing volume (and increasing value) cuts into short-term profits.
+But because most health care business models still depend on fee-for-service revenues, reducing volume (and increasing value) cuts into short-term profits.
 How, then, are innovative providers redesigning care so that, despite financial pain in the short term, they achieve long-range success?

 Let’s start with four examples from the front lines of care and then step back to see what deeper strategic advantages all of them have in common.